-{\it Results and discussion:} The ground state masses of the charmonium(-like) states considered in this study are obtained using the joint fits with $\langle H_m\rangle $ and $\langle x\rangle_q$, and Table~\ref{table:fit_result} collected the values from the fit in the range of $[t_\mathrm{min},t_\mathrm{max}]$ and the $\chi^2$/d.o.f..
-In Fig.~\ref{fig:mass}, the black and blue boxes illustrate the results on the 32I and 48If ensembles, respectively, with the heights of the boxes showing the statistical errors.
-We have converted the masses to the values in physical units according to the lattice spacings listed in Table~\ref{table:ensemble}.
-The experimental values from PDG~\cite{Zyla:2020zbs} are also plotted in green lines for comparison.
-By setting the bare charm quark masses with the PDG value of the $J/\psi(1^{--})$ mass, our prediction of the hyperfine-splittings of $J/\psi-\eta_c$ on the two ensembles agrees with the PDG value within 5\% difference.
+We start with the discussion on the calculated masses of the charmonia and the charmoniumlike state in this work.
+Our results are plotted in Fig.~\ref{fig:mass} with the black (32I ensemble) and blue boxes (42If ensemble) with the heights of the boxes showing the statistical errors.
+The experimental values from PDG~\cite{Zyla:2020zbs} are also given in green lines for comparison.
+By setting the bare charm quark masses with the PDG value of the $J/\psi(1^{--})$ mass, our prediction of the hyperfine-splitting of $J/\psi-\eta_c$ on the two ensembles agrees with the PDG value within 5\% difference.
 The masses of the $\{1^{+-}, (0,1,2)^{++}\}$ states are a little lower than those of experimental $1P$ charmonia $\{h_c, \chi_{c0,1,2}\}$ and have mild finite lattice spacing dependences.
-This deviation may be attributed to the discretization uncertainties that have not been removed in this exploratory study.
+This deviation may be attributed to the discretization uncertainties that are not tackled in this work.
 The ground state mass in $2^{-+}$ channel is determined to be 3.747(44) GeV (32I) and 3.788(30) GeV (48If).
-Even though the $2^{-+}$ charmonium which is usually named $\eta_{c2}$ and assigned to be $1^1D_2$ state has not been observed in experiments, its mass should be in this range according to the masses of its spin-triplet partner $\psi(3770) (1^3D_1)$, $\psi_2(3823)(1^3D_2)$~\cite{Bhardwaj:2013rmw,Ablikim:2015dlj} and $\psi_3(3842)(1^3D_3)$~\cite{Aaij:2019evc}.
+Even though the $2^{-+}$ charmonium, which is usually named $\eta_{c2}$ and assigned to be $1^1D_2$ state, has not been observed in experiments, its mass should be in this range according to the masses of its spin-triplet partners $\psi(3770) (1^3D_1)$, $\psi_2(3823)(1^3D_2)$~\cite{Bhardwaj:2013rmw,Ablikim:2015dlj} and $\psi_3(3842)(1^3D_3)$~\cite{Aaij:2019evc}.
 The $1^{-+}$ state, with an exotic quantum number, is around 4.2 to 4.3 GeV, agrees with the result of the latest lattice QCD calculation with dynamical quarks~\cite{Liu:2012ze}.